sixtyfive/odoo-v8-nightly-docker/README.md

 sudo docker start odoo8
 ```

-The created Docker container exposes SSH (22 to 2222), Postgresql (5432) and Odoo (8069)
+The created Docker container exposes SSH (from 22 to 2222), Postgresql (5432) and Odoo (8069)
 pors in the host.
 You can connect to these services remotely.
-For SSH, you need to config user password in the container.
+To use SSH, you need to config user and password in the container.

 Instaed of SSH, you can access the container using a tool called
 [nsenter](https://github.com/jpetazzo/nsenter).